-Kale.I bet you’ve heard about kale by now, and since you’re reading this article, you’ve probably even tried it in a juice or as a dried-chip.
-But in case you haven’t, allow me to put it this way: this is a “nutrition dream.”
-If you’re into paleo, plant-based diets, or just want more green in your life, you’ll be excited about what Dr. Joel Fuhrman had to say about this cousin to the mustard green and cabbage: it outranks every other food on his aggregate nutrient density index (watercress and collards followed closely behing — but more on them at another time).
-And, Dr. Fuhrman isn’t the first one to praise diets rich in kale.
+If you’re into paleo, plant-based diets or just want more green in your life, you’ll be excited about what Dr. Joel Fuhrman had to say about this cousin to the mustard green and cabbage: it outranks every other food on his aggregate nutrient density index (watercress and collards followed closely behind — but more on them in another article).
+But Dr. Fuhrman isn’t the first one to praise diets rich in kale . . .

-It’s a ‘brassica’ — a category of veggies that includes the coles, cabbages and caulis (like caulisflower).
-Some say it’s actually a primitive cabbage, and has been eaten for thousands of years.
+Technically, t’s a ‘brassica’ — a category of veggies that includes the coles, cabbages and caulis (as in cauliflower).
+Some say it’s actually a primitive cabbage and has been eaten for thousands of years.

-In fact, many food historians credit the Romans wtih inventing it!
+In fact, many food historians credit the Romans with “inventing” it!

-Being resistant to cold, it is easy to grow and resistant to cold temperatures — so if things are bad, you kind of know that kale will be around (in fact, it’s credited with saving a participant in the Discovery Channel show “Lost and Alone”).
-Plus its high levels of an amazing array of vitamins make it a valuable vegetable as well.
+Being resistant to cold, it is easy to grow in the winter — so if things are bad, you kind of know that kale will be around (in fact, it’s credited with saving a contestant in the Discovery Channel show “Lost and Alone”).
+Additionally, its high levels of an amazing array of vitamins make it a valuable vegetable as well.

 • In America, however, kale is ‘the new trendy upstart vegetable.’
 Before it’s renaissance throughout local farmer’s markets it was largely consumed by “commune types” (yep, hippies), and the majority of the nation had no clue what it was.

-And that was just in 2013 — today, it’s everywhere — even at steak restaurants in Dallas, Texas and beyond.
+And that was just in 2013 — today, it’s everywhere — even at steak restaurants in Dallas and beyond.
 From massaged salads to raw vegan chips, most grocers carry it these days.
 They’d be crazy not to.

-4. There is evidence that it lowers risk of heart disease (1 out of every 4 people will die due to coronary heart disease … so, perhaps we all should be taking note).
+- There is evidence that it lowers risks of heart disease (1 out of every 4 people will die due to coronary heart disease … so, perhaps we all should be taking note).

-3. Kale juice in particular is seen to improve coronary artery health.
-According to a study in the journal of Biomedical and Environmental Sciences, men who drink just 4oz of the juice everyday for 12 weeks find that their cholesterol levels have decreased.
+- Kale juice in particular is believed to improve coronary artery health.
+According to a study in the journal of Biomedical and Environmental Sciences, men who drink just 4oz of the juice every day for 12 weeks find that their cholesterol levels have decreased.

 Getting the picture, eh?

-1. It makes bones stronger (absorbably vitamin K — especially when combined with natural calcium).
+- It makes bones stronger (via absorbable vitamin K — especially when combined with it’s natural calcium (see above)).

 Bonus 2: Restore Fasting Glucose Levels!